LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.1/index.en.md

 {{< toc >}}

-In the past, if we’re curious about geospatial phenomena such as air quality, earthquakes or floods, we rely on information provided by public sectors or experts to grasp the spatial domain and intensity of phenomena.
+In the past, if we wanted to learn about things like air quality, earthquakes, or floods, we usually depended on information from public sources or experts to understand how widespread and intense these events were.

-Suppose that we want to see the air quality in neighborhoods of our house, one important information source would be the Taiwan Air Quality Monitoring Network run by Environmental Protection Administration Executive Yuan.
-However, due to the high cost of implementation and small quantity of advanced meteorological stations, the nearest may actually be 10 kilometer far from where we are, which makes us doubt: is the air quality homogeneous within 10 kilometer?
-On the other hand, since it’s not so costly to implement microsensors, so data provided by microsensors of IoT could be closer to our living spaces, allowing us to understand how air quality may be influenced by schools, intersections and temples near our houses, or even our mothers’ cooking.
-So, for the first step, how can we find out the sensor stations that meet our needs and further use the data?
+Imagine you want to check the air quality around your home.
+The Taiwan Air Quality Monitoring Network, managed by the Environmental Protection Administration Executive Yuan, is a key source of this info.
+But these high-tech weather stations are expensive and not very numerous, so the closest one might be 10 kilometers away.
+This distance leads to a question: does the air quality stay the same over such a distance?
+On the other hand, smaller, less expensive sensors used in the Internet of Things (IoT) can be placed closer to where we live.
+These sensors can give us a clearer picture of how air quality is affected by local elements like schools, busy streets, temples, or even home cooking.
+So, how do we find and use data from the right sensor stations?

-Each station of IoT has a corresponding spatial placement.
-For stations that are more adjacent than others, their sensing values may share common trends because of the similar environmental factors surrounding them—this is the first law of geography: “All things are related, but nearby things are more related than distant things.”
-(Waldo R. Tobler)
+Every IoT station has a specific location.
+Stations closer to each other often record similar data because they are in similar environments.
+This idea is summarized in the first law of geography by Waldo R. Tobler: “All things are related, but nearby things are more related than distant things.”

-Besides, interfering factors surrounding individual stations may affect sensing values and lead to bigger fluctuations.
-Therefore, to ensure the data reliability, we need to set  individual stations as centers, selecting ID of nearby stations and their sensing values according to administrative regions to which the center station belongs or specific distance (radius), and finally represent the data in forms of sheets or maps.
+However, different factors around each station can cause variations in the data.
+To ensure we get reliable data, we need to look at each station as a central point, choose nearby stations based on their administrative area or a specific distance (like a radius), and then display this information in charts or maps.

-In this chapter, we’ll practice selections of spatial information with data from the  air quality monitoring stations (Environmental Protection Administration, EPA), weather stations (Central Weather Bureau, CWB) and flood sensors (Water Resources Agency, WRA).
+In this chapter, we’ll learn how to select and use spatial data from air quality monitoring stations (Environmental Protection Administration, EPA), weather stations (Central Weather Bureau, CWB), and flood sensors (Water Resources Agency, WRA).

 ```python
 import matplotlib.pyplot as plt